Colleges by Location

 Beyond academics, UVA provides a vibrant campus life with a diverse student body representing all 50 U.S. states and over 100 countries.
 The university offers over 800 student organizations and clubs, fostering a sense of community and providing ample opportunities for involvement and personal growth.
 UVA's picturesque campus features iconic landmarks like the Rotunda, designed by Jefferson himself, surrounded by beautiful grounds and a vibrant college town.
 With its strong academic reputation, rich history, and engaging campus environment, the University of Virginia offers a well-rounded educational experience for students seeking both intellectual and personal development.

-University of Virginia is a public university located in Charlottesville, VA and set in a suburban environment.
-Its campus is 1,167 acres in size.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 18%.
-The freshman retention rate at University of Virginia is 97% and the six-year graduation rate is 95%.
+Located in Charlottesville, VA and set in a suburban environment, University of Virginia is a public university.
+This school follows a semester-based calendar.
+It has an acceptance rate of 16%.
+The freshman retention rate at University of Virginia is 97.9% and the six-year graduation rate is 96%.

 Quick Facts